Towards Foundation Models for 3D Vision: How Close Are We?: Limitations

 \section{Limitations}

-There are a few limitations of our analysis which we plan to address in future work: 1) While we focus on the four tasks that we consider most fundamental for 3D vision—relative depth estimation, spatial VQA, relative camera pose estimation, and keypoint matching—it would be beneficial to evaluate additional tasks, such as surface normals.
+There are a few limitations in our analysis: 1) While we focus on the four tasks that we consider most fundamental for 3D vision—relative depth, spatial reasoning, relative camera pose estimation, and keypoint matching—it would be beneficial to evaluate additional tasks, such as surface normals.
 2) Due to time and resource constraints, we only evaluated closed-source VLMs.
 Evaluating open-source VLMs could provide a more comprehensive comparison.